Excused vs unexcused absences from work and how to handle them

 Unapproved partial-day absences

 Leaving early or coming in late without obtaining approval is a common form of unexcused absences.
 Although not a full-day absence, leaving early or arriving late usually requires employee notification and supervisor approval.
-This helps maintain workplace efficiency and ensures adequate staffing levels.
-Significant tardiness or an unapproved half-day can count toward an employee’s unexcused absences.

 FMLA misuse

-Occasionally, employees will misuse their FMLA leave, resulting in unexcused absences.
+Occasionally, employees will refrain from using their FMLA leave, resulting in unexcused absences.
 FMLA misuse can occur in various ways.
 Employees planning foreseeable FMLA leave, like for a scheduled surgery, must provide their employer with 30 days’ notice or the maximum feasible notice.
-Failing to do so, or not completing the FMLA certification process diligently, could lead to unauthorized absences and potential consequences.
-Remember, open communication and adherence to procedures are crucial for a smooth FMLA leave process.
-This means employees are not protected under FMLA.
-They may face disciplinary action.

 The other more serious form of FMLA misuse occurs when an employee uses FMLA leave for unapproved purposes.
-FMLA-related absences, including intermittent leave, are exclusively for the specific health conditions.
-Also, they include family caregiving duties outlined in the employee’s FMLA medical certification.
-Unauthorized use of FMLA leave can result in disciplinary action, including termination of employment.
+The Family and Medical Leave Act (FMLA) allows absences for specific health conditions.

-Employees should consult their HR department or a legal professional if they have any questions regarding appropriate FMLA usage.
+Employees should consult their HR department or a legal professional if they have questions regarding appropriate FMLA usage.
 Remember, using FMLA leave for reasons beyond those approved may violate FMLA regulations.
 Misusing FMLA leave for unrelated reasons can have serious consequences for the employee.

 Does sick leave count as an unexcused absence?

-Employers offer sick leave to support employees facing illness or needing recovery time for health concerns.
+Employers offer sick leave to support employees facing illness or needing recovery for health concerns.
 This encompasses mental health days for managing burnout, stress, anxiety, depression, or other mental health conditions.
-By utilizing sick leave, employees prioritize their well-being, allowing them to return to work feeling refreshed and ready to contribute effectively.
-Ultimately, sick leave is a valuable resource for both employees and employers, fostering a healthier and more productive work environment.

 Employers typically intend sick leave for genuine illness or health-related needs, not for hangovers or social fatigue.
 However, employees may misuse sick leave for these reasons.
 Frequent absences on Mondays, Fridays, or the day after a holiday can indicate such misuse.

 It’s generally best to consider sick days as excused absences as long as they follow your company’s employee sick leave policy.
-Employees who do not follow sick day call-out procedures may have their absences considered unexcused.
-Typically, this applies to team members who use up their sick leave balance and continue to call out regularly without qualifying for FMLA, ADA, or short-term disability leave.
+Employees not following sick day call-out procedures may have their absences considered unexcused.

 You may also want to institute some guidelines for excusing extended sick leave.
-For example, many employers require a doctor’s note if an employee calls out sick for three or more consecutive days.
-State and local laws can vary, so double-check any limitations they may place on requiring medical notes for absences.
+For example, many employers require a doctor’s note if an employee calls out sick for three or more days.

 Minimize unexcused absences at work by creating a clear attendance policy

-Ensuring that employees know how to properly request time off will help cut down on last-minute, unexcused absences.
-It’s important to have an easily accessible attendance policy and set of time off procedures available to all employees.
-Consider including these items in your employee handbook and making a copy available digitally in your employee’s shared workspaces.
+Ensuring that employees properly request time off will help reduce last-minute, unexcused absences.
+It’s essential to have an easily accessible attendance policy and time off procedures available to all employees.

 Clear, written guidelines on how to call out of work can minimize disruption to the business.
 These guidelines also provide clear expectations for employees who are sick or have unforeseen matters to attend to.